-...
-The cap on compensation which shall normally not exceed the equivalent of two years' net base salary of the appellant does not apply where the violation of a staff member's rights is as egregious as in this case.^[32] The facts and circumstances of this case are truly exceptional.
-This appeal raises fundamental issues of human rights concerning equal pay for equal work and prohibition of discrimination, which reflects negatively on the operations of the Administration in the reclassification process.
+- 50. The cap on compensation which shall normally not exceed the equivalent of two years' net base salary of the appellant does not apply where the violation of a staff member's rights is as egregious as in this case.
+The facts and circumstances of this case are truly exceptional.
+This appeal raises fundamental issues of human rights concerning equal pay for equal work and prohibition of discrimination, which reflects negatively on the operations of the Administration in the reclassification process. - 51.

-...
 Article 9(3) of our Statute prohibits exemplary or punitive damages.
-We will therefore not go too far beyond the cap ceiling.

-33. Accordingly, we award compensation equivalent to three years' net base salary to each of the Appellants to be calculated by his salary in effect at the date of separation.
+We will therefore not go too far beyond the cap ceiling. - 52.
+Accordingly, we award compensation equivalent to three years' net base salary to each of the Appellants. - 53.
+In respect of the Appellants who are still staff, the compensation is to be calculated by each individual's salary in effect at the date of this Judgment. - 54.
+In respect of those who have separated from service before the date of this Judgment, compensation is to be calculated by each individual's salary in effect at the date of separation.